openedx/edx-documentation/en_us/edx_style_guide/source/preferred.rst

 Locate the course you want to re-run, and then click **Re-Run Course**.

 Don’t use “the following” as a noun
+Don't use "should" for "have to" or "must"; can use "we recommend"

+Avoid redundancy in phrases like,
+Create a new NOUN --> prefer Create a NOUN
+Delete/Edit an existing NOUN --> prefer Delete/Edit a NOUN

 .. list-table::